jimburton/haskell-webservice/README.md

     http://localhost:8000/date/1970-01-01/0

 If the date already exists, the temperature is updated.
 If not, a new record is added to the database.
-This call will return 200 and an empty JSON object if evrything went OK.
+This call will return 200 and an empty JSON object if everything went OK.

-To set the project up you need to start by populating the database:
+To set the project up you need to start by building the code and populating the database:

     $ cabal sandbox init
 	$ cabal configure
 	$ cabal install
+	$ runhaskell src/DB/Main.hs
 	$ .cabal-sandbox/bin/haskell-webservice
     Listening for http:// on port 8000

-Once the service is running you can interact with it in the browser or using `curl`:
+The step to build the datbase only needs to be done once.
+Once the service is running you can interact with it in the browser or using something like `curl`:

     $ curl http://localhost:8000/weather/date/2017-01-01
 	[{"date":"2017-01-01","temperature":-23.164497}]